buckbaskin/formak/docs/index.md

 FormaK is open source and uses the MIT license.

-If you'd like to jump in immediately: [Getting Started](getting-started.html)
+If you'd like to jump in to using FormaK: [Getting Started](getting-started.html) The code is hosted on Github: [github.com/buckbaskin/formak](https://github.com/buckbaskin/formak)

 ### The Persona